-Here at Penlee we were very pleased to be involved with the 2015 Penzance Literary Festival, which ran from 8-11 July.
+Here at Penlee we were very pleased to be involved with the 2015 Penzance Literary Festival.
 As part of a programme of 'fringe' events, we hosted a poetry workshop for adults run by award-winning poet Katrina Naomi.
 The workshop focused on using the amazing paintings at Penlee as inspiration for writing poems.
 We also had 'a pocketful of poems' in the gallery; pockets full of ideas for writing inspired by Penlee and its collections.
 Here are some of the results:

 A day In Their Life

 A time in the past we do not know,